wso2/identity-apps/.changeset/serious-snakes-pay.md

 ---
-"@wso2is/console": minor
+"@wso2is/console": patch
 ---

-Update locale dropdown in email and sms template edit pages to display all locales available
+Update locale dropdown in email and SMS template edit pages to display all available locales